x2-dmmd/x2/md/documents/comparators.md

 ## About

 Comparators are symbols or keywords that compare two different variables or values and trigger a branch in the x2 thread.
-Each comparator has its own functionality.
+Each comparator has its functionality.

 Expressions are segments in the code that creates a branch in the x2 thread.
 They are always made up of three components: the `source`, the `comparator`, and the `target`, and they are arranged like so: